A positive formula for the Ehrhart-like polynomials from root system chip-firing

 We also thank Federico Castillo and Fu Liu for some enlightening discussions concerning Ehrhart positivity.
-We thank Matthew Dyer for introducing us to ``Oshima's lemma''~\cite{oshima2006classification}~\cite{dyer2018parabolic}, which describes orbit representatives for the roots under the action of a parabolic subgroup.
+We thank Matthew Dyer for introducing us to ``Oshima's lemma''~\cite{oshima2006classification, dyer2018parabolic}, which describes orbit representatives for the roots under the action of a parabolic subgroup.
 And we thank Christian Stump for directing us to the work of Cellini and Marietti~\cite{cellini2015root}, which gives a uniform facet description of root polytopes.
+Finally, we thank the anonymous referees for a careful reading of our manuscript and many helpful comments.
 This material is based upon work supported by the National Science Foundation under Grant No.~1440140, while the authors were in residence at the Mathematical Sciences Research Institute in Berkeley, California, during the fall semester of 2017.
 The first author was also partially supported by NSF Grant No.~1122374.
-We used the Sage mathematical software system~\cite{sagemath}~\cite{Sage-Combinat} for many computations during the course of this research.
+We used the Sage mathematical software system~\cite{sagemath, Sage-Combinat} for many computations during the course of this research.